erobwen/causality/README.md

 ![Alt text](/performance.png?raw=true "Causality Logotype")

 # Trivia

+This project is a spin-off project from liquid (https://github.com/erobwen/liquid).
+This is a scaled down library that captures the essence of liquid's reactive core, and in addition takes full use of ES6 proxies.
+It is useful to anyone that would like to do reactive programming in Javascript (https://en.wikipedia.org/wiki/Reactive_programming).
+It could also provide an alternative to MobX.

 Causality is based on 10+ years of original research into reactive programming.
 I was the original author of the 10+ years old "Reactive Programming" article of Wikipedia https://en.wikipedia.org/wiki/Reactive_programming and have been exploring this domain for a long time.